Wednesday, June 3, 2009

 Depression and Regular Physical Exercise

-However, doing karate for two years had good points as well, the main one being that through it I achieved a very high level of physical fitness, which had very positive effects upon every area of my life.
+However, doing karate for two years had good points as well, the main one being that through it I achieved a very high level of physical fitness, and this had very positive effects upon every area of my life.
 During those two years my energy levels peaked, my mind became more flexible and alert, my immune system became stronger than ever before, and if I did get sick, I recovered very quickly.
-I changed emotionally as well – I was more confident, motivated, inspired, and full of purpose.
+I also became more confident.

 Now although I knew that karate’s regular workouts had brought about these amazing changes in my life, after I quit karate I made one of the biggest mistakes of my life.
 Instead of searching for another avenue of physical exercise without an eastern religious component, I stopped exercising altogether.

-I realised my mistake in 1990, while still severely depressed, and slowly started getting back into regular exercise.
-Initially I went jogging and did (lots!) of sit-ups, and then in 1991 when well on the road to recovery from depression, I joined a gym.
+In 1990, while stuck in the depths of depression, I realized my mistake and started getting back into regular exercise.
+Initially I went jogging and did (lots!) of sit-ups, and then in 1991, when I was well on the road to recovery from depression, I joined a gym.
 At first I did weights and circuit.
 Circuit was fun, very energetic and a great cardiovascular workout.
 On the other hand, since my mind had nothing to do while pumping iron, doing weights saw me struggling with fearful churning thoughts.
 Yet all the same, I noticed that my quality of life was slowly improving on all levels.

 In 1992, I changed from doing weights and circuit to doing aerobics three times a week.
 Aerobics proved to be a fantastic workout for the entire body, and even helped with my mental problems.
 I recall going to an aerobics class while in the midst of a panic attack on several occasions, only to be pleasantly surprised when the brisk exercise to music drove the attack away.